nsabernier/aws-csa-2017/README.md

   - type of objects: All files served over HTTP; dynamic web pages, HTML or PHP pages, any sttic files Image, audio, media files, software download.
 Live on demand media streaming over HTTP.

+  - Field-level encryption: securly upload user-submitted data such as credit card numbers to origin servers.
+Can be decrypted only by services that owns the private key.

 ### CloudFront Security.

   - You can force them to use CDN URL instead of S3 DNS